petterh/textedit/docs/Chapter-1-The-Road-Ahead.md

 A few years ago, I was on a project where we wrote the hard parts in C, using VB as glue to stick all the parts together.
 Most of the programmers were inexperienced, you see, so the management felt that this was the best way.
 It did (of course) turn on us with a vengeance.
 VB’s ease of use does not turn amateurs into professional programmers; it is no substitute for actual knowledge and experience.

 The Java language definition is superb in spots, but it does have holes.
 One hole is the lack of destructors.
 Garbage collection is fine, but what about objects that encapsulate files, network connections, window handles or other system resources?
-You’re forced to create methods for explicit destruction, and miss the beauty of {"C++"} stack unwinding.
+You’re forced to create methods for explicit destruction, and miss the beauty of C++ stack unwinding.
 Another hole is the lack of a preprocessor.
 I know that this lack is a result of a conscious decision, and I even understand the rationale behind it; I merely happen to disagree.
 You don’t deny grown men beef merely because it’s unfit food for babies.

 In spite of these and other holes (lack of const, for example), Java is a well-designed language with, I believe, a substantial role to play.
 Java still suffers – badly – from the immaturity of the tools and libraries surrounding it, and the marketing wars and quasi-political power struggles don’t help any.
 Those are not unique to Java, though.

 In truth, there is no “best programming language,” and you’d do well not to get religious on this issue.
 (That’s my prerogative.)
 Choose the tool best suited to the job at hand.

-I do believe that {"C++"} is the best general-purpose programming language in widespread use available to the professional programmer.
+I do believe that C++ is the best general-purpose programming language in widespread use available to the professional programmer.
 It is also the most difficult to learn and to use, which is why I emphasized “professional.”
 Java may yet threaten it, at least in some areas.
 Java’s design more or less eliminates several notorious classes of errors, including pointer arithmetic and memory management.
 This helps reduce the cost of software development, and, in most companies, it is difficult to argue with the bottom line.

 ## Class Libraries

 Why write a native Windows application?
-Given that I’m programming in {"C++"}, why not use a ready-made class library such as Microsoft Foundation Classes (MFC)?
+Given that I’m programming in C++, why not use a ready-made class library such as Microsoft Foundation Classes (MFC)?
 Again, a question with no “right” answer.
 I’ve written MFC applications in the past, and been reasonably satisfied with the process and the results.
 Here are some of the reasons I chose another route for this book:

 * A book about native Windows programming holds interest for MFC programmers too, while a book about MFC programming is unlikely to interest those that write to the native Windows API.
 * MFC is not a true black box; you cannot use it effectively unless you have extensive knowledge of the underlying API.
 If you’re an MFC programmer, I hope you will take the time to read this book – to learn more about native Windows programming, to start thinking about how to design class libraries for Windows programming, and to start thinking “out of the MFC box.”